My Dinner

 • Recipe

-What is German Green Bean Soup?
+What Is Green Bean Soup?

 A saucepan with green bean soup.
 Around you can see the ingredients such as the sausages, bacon, carrots, apples, beans and bread

-How to cook Green Bean Soup?
+How to Make Green Bean Soup (Step-by-Step)

 Ingredients: